eberban/eberban/books/tour/src/numbers_and_letters.md

 ## Elidible terminator

-Both chains can be terminated with word **tai**.
-It is only needed to separate 2 adjecents chains that **should not** form a single one.
+Both types of chains (numbers and strings) can be terminated with word **tai**, which is often elidable.
+In fact, it is only needed to separate 2 adjecents chains that **should not** merge into a single one.

 ## TA members